kbelltree/fetch-api-practice/README.md

     Refactor the existing `fetch` and `.then` functionality using `async` and `await` to make the asynchronous code more readable and easier to manage.
 This involves modifying function declarations to async and replacing .then with await for handling promises.

 Note: <br>
-- Because the API key should be kept private, it is omitted from the final repository.
+Because the API key should be kept private, it is omitted from the final repository.
 Instead, a separate module that retrieves the API key has been created.
-- The second phase of the project has been developed in a separate branch named `asyncAwait`.

 ## Built With